 1.8.1 The BoG will meet regularly, at least four (4) times a year.
-Governors will use all reasonable endeavours to attend the BoG meetings.
+Governors will use all reasonable endeavors to attend the BoG meetings.

 1.10 Meeting Papers

-1.10.1 To allow sufficient time for Governors to consider the relevant information, the agenda and Board papers are to be circulated at least five (5) working days, or shorter period when approved by the President, prior to the meeting.
-Where there is a need to table a report, a brief statement of findings and/or recommendations is also to be prepared and circulated.
+1.10.1 To allow sufficient time for Governors to consider the relevant information, the agenda and Board papers are to be circulated at least five (5) working days, or shorter period when approved by the Chairman, prior to the meeting.
+Where there is a need to table a report, a brief statement of findings and/ or recommendations is also to be prepared and circulated.